 What is a chargeback?

 Let’s start with the basics.
 Other than a word that strikes fear into the heart of all those in e-commerce, a chargeback is a transaction reversal that’s initiated by a customer’s bank after the cardholder disagrees with a charge on their card.
-It’s different from a refund because a refund is usually initiated by the service provider, not the bank.
+It’s different from a refund because a refund is usually initiated by the service provider, rather than the bank.

 For the cardholder, a chargeback is protection against dishonest merchants and unauthorized charges.
 For a business, it’s an unwanted, often surprising threat to revenue.